alG-N/FumoBOT/README.md

 FumoBOT is a versatile, feature-rich Discord bot designed to enhance your server experience with fun, economy systems, customization, utilities, and more.
 This document merges both the feature overview and tutorial commands into one unified reference.

 **A little story:**
 It's one of my first projects when I was still learning at FPT Polytechnic School (although ngl, the school's mid, aside from Java and uh CRUD stuff, and some cool tools we got to know, so I'll still give a credit for that).
 And yes, this project is **NOT** a graduation project.
-This is my own project, developed by me, thanks to my homies in Discord telling me to try to make one.
+This is my own project, developed by me and the other close friend of mine, thanks to my homies in Discord telling me to try to make one(and started this motivation for me to code, because I'd have ended as a hentai artist anyway lmao).
 Although, uh, the bot at the start is not like this, but because of my passion and not wanting to make an easy bot, I decided to go **WILD**.

 **Note:** This bot is still under active development and is not yet complete.
 Some bugs may appear, but we're always working to fix them.
 Your feedback and bug reports are welcome!